be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 - ``/ebox/messages``: This is the main method being used by the Portal.
 It provides all the information provided by all of it's sub resources making direct calls to sub resources useless or rare.
 - ``/ebox/messages/<id>/attachments/<attachmentId>/content``: This method is used to get the attached documents
 - ``/ebox/messages/<id>``: This method is used when displaying a message details and is therefore not used allot
-- ``/referenceData/senderApplication/<id>``: This method is called for every single message displayed in eBox.
+- ``/referenceData/senderApplication/<id>``: This method is called for every single message displayed in e-Box.
-- ``/referenceData/senderOrganization/<id>``: This method is called for every single message displayed in eBox.
+- ``/referenceData/senderOrganization/<id>``: This method is called for every single message displayed in e-Box.
-- ``/referenceData/messageType/<id>``: This method is called for every single message displayed in eBox.
+- ``/referenceData/messageType/<id>``: This method is called for every single message displayed in e-Box.

 **Note:** Integration to portal in ACC is allowed when this minimal set of resources has been implemented.

 ### HTTP Cache headers guidelines

 In order to offer the best possible user experience cache control headers MUST be used on some the ``/referneceData/**`` endpoints.
-These endpoints are heavily used by the eBox Enterprise UI which itself does not use caching so to not impose latency in data updates on the DP.
+These endpoints are heavily used by the e-Box Enterprise UI which itself does not use caching so to not impose latency in data updates on the DP.

 The following endpoints are MUST have significant cache control headers.